ulflulfl/ntp/accuracy/Readme.md

 ### Internet NTP Server
 There are many NTP servers available on the internet.
 The accuracy highly depends on the servers used.
 Not all servers support NTS (network time security).

-Some examples with values I've seen at home **in germany** ("Expected Error" from chronyc) over a few days:
+Some examples with values I've seen at home **in germany** over a few days:

 | Source | Stratum | Typical Error | Error Range | Server | Supports NTS? | Remark |
 | --- | --- | --- | --- | --- | --- | --- |